-If you open the door while POPCORN is displayed, SENSOR ERROR will appear.
-Close the door, press CLEAR/OFF and begin again.
+If you open the door while POPCORN is displayed, a SENSOR ERROR message will appear.
+Close the door and press START immediately.

-If food is undercooked after the countdown use Time Cook for additional cooking time.
+If food is undercooked after the countdown use TIME COOK for additional cooking time.

 How to Adjust the Popcorn Program to Provide a Shorter or Longer Cook Time